 • Salt – bread needs salt!
 Otherwise, it will come out bland.
 I use Morton’s Kosher salt.

-• Bread flour – since bread flour has higher protein than all-purpose flour, it will help the rolls rise higher and make them chewier!
+• Bread flour – since bread flour has more gluten than all-purpose flour, it will help the rolls rise higher and make them chewier!

 • Fresh garlic – this will give us that punch of garlicky flavor on top of the rolls.